 Highlights: Intelligent, Patient, Docile

-As the name suggests, the Great Pyrenees is a massive dog originating from the region that separates France from Spain, called the Pyrenees Mountains.
+As the name suggests, the Great Pyrenees is a massive dog originating from the mountainous region that separates France from Spain, called the Pyrenees Mountains.
 While some can argue that they’re French dogs, one cannot deny their popularity.

 Great Pyrenees Temperament